Requires: 9-inch round baking pan

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.
 You can also buy from Amazon.

 Stir in the grated lemon zest and sifted baking powder.
-Stir in the mashed banana mixture and ¾ of the dark chocolate chips until well combined.
+Stir in the mashed banana mixture.

-Pour the banana cake mixture into the prepared cake pan.
-Arrange the banana slices on top of the cake and scatter the remaining chocolate chips.
-Bake for 45 – 50 minutes or until a skewer inserted in the centre comes out clean.
-Allow the cake to cool in the cake pan for 10 minutes, then carefully transfer to a serving plate.
+Pour the banana cake mixture into the prepared cake pan over the banana slices.
+Bake for 50 mins or until a skewer inserted in centre comes out clean.
+Allow to cool in the cake pan for 10 minutes, then turn cake onto a serving plate, banana side up – buon appetito.